-- Drain the fresh water tank either using the pump or a drain valve - Turn the pump on and open all taps and the shower mixer (including the drain valve) and allow the pump to purge the water from the system - Turn off the power isolator switch for the water pump - Remember to leave all outlets open to avoid any damage. - Lift the lever up of every tap and leave it in its central position.
+- Drain the fresh water tank using either the pump or a drain valve. - Turn the pump on and open all taps and the shower mixer (including the drain valve) and allow the pump to purge the water from the system. - Turn off the power isolator switch for the water pump. - Remember to leave all outlets open to avoid any damage. - Lift tup the lever of every tap and leave it in its central position.